olivergrabinski/dev-env-setup/README.md

-# Dev Environment Setup Cheatsheet
+# Scala Dev Environment Setup

+This repo contains scripts and instructions on setting up a development environment for Scala on macOS.
+It is intended primarily for personal usage and as such contains subjective choices.

 * Run `sh dev-setup-script.sh`
     * Installs [homebrew](https://brew.sh/)